SQE Articles

 You scored 58% on your last mock.
 You are panicking.
 That means you will fail the real exam, right?
 Wrong.
 Your mock score means almost nothing about what you will score on exam day.

-Read articleThe Wrong Questions Bank: Why Tracking Mistakes Changes Everything
+Read articleThe Wrong Questions Bank

 Read articleThe Practice Question Plateau: When You are Doing 100 Questions But Not Improving

 You are doing the work.
 Thirty questions a night.
 Full mocks on weekends.
 Hundreds of questions logged.
 But your score is not moving.
-This is the practice question plateau.
-And it feels like you are running in place.

 Read articleHow I Passed SQE 1 on My First Attempt: The Strategy That Worked